Moving to Miami – Things to Know and Discover

 Weather Is One of the Strong Points

 How do 248 sunny days in a year sound like?
-If you like the sun, a bit hotter Mediterranean climate and pretty much no winter, then you’re in a perfect place.
+If you like the sun, a bit hotter Mediterranean climate, and pretty much no winter, then you’re in a perfect place.
 What may be considered as winter is pretty much warm as opposed to NYC, for example.
 Although it is hot, the area gets some kind of precipitation 129 days of the year, so if you are moving with your dog, be prepared to spend a lot of time in local parks playing fetch.
 Welcome to the land of never-ending summer – there are literally zero snowy days here so the best time of the year to move here is anytime.
 No need to worry about winter blues and relocation depression.

 Miami Is a Lovely Place to Raise a Family

-Life here is easy-going in one of the best cities to raise a family in the US.
+Life is easy-going in one of the best cities to raise a family in the US.
 The weather is great, the job opportunities are abundant, the nature is beautiful and the beach is never far away.
 Besides living near the beach, what can be attractive for many young people and couples with kids are great educational facilities.

 If you are relocating with kids or you want to start a family, you will have many things to offer to your children, even if you consider relocating to the suburbs.
 Besides the basic education, your kids can enjoy many after school activities that can improve their chances to grow professionally in the long run.
 Besides sports, there are many possibilities for extracurricular science classes, beginner IT courses, drama and acting classes, dance classes, etc. So, living in the Magic City comes with a wide range of advantages for the little ones, too.

 Other Reasons for Moving to Miami

-Statistics say that some of the most important reasons for relocating here are very contradictory to popular belief.
+Statistics say that some of the most important reasons to move here are very contradictory to popular belief.
 So if you were thinking about making this metropolis your future home, consider these statistics: